Agile-Labs-Tech/agilelabs-isms-policy/21 Privileged access policy/README.md

 # Purpose, Scope And Users

-1. This policy defines the guidelines to manage privileged access accounts for Agile Lab Pte Ltd&#39;s (Agile Lab&#39;s) systems and internal information and communications technology (ICT) systems, assets and infrastructure.
+1. This policy defines the guidelines to manage privileged access accounts for Agile Labs Pte Ltd&#39;s (Agile Labs&#39;s) systems and internal information and communications technology (ICT) systems, assets and infrastructure.
-2. This procedure is established to ensure that critical information processing and data storage facilities (i.e. information systems, networks and applications) belonging to Agile Lab are monitored for conformity to this privileged access policy, and that users are only performing activities that have been explicitly authorized.
+2. This procedure is established to ensure that critical information processing and data storage facilities (i.e. information systems, networks and applications) belonging to Agile Labs are monitored for conformity to this privileged access policy, and that users are only performing activities that have been explicitly authorized.
 3. Users of this document are top management and persons who will be granted privileged access to application and processing systems, and those who will be granted privileged access to storage systems storing critical and customer information.
-4. The policy applies to all Agile Lab entities and all employees.
+4. The policy applies to all Agile Labs entities and all employees.

 # Reference Documents